EU 'on the brink of existential crisis', De Wever warns at European Industry Summit

-During his closing statement of the European Industry Summit, De Wever focused on energy prices, competitiveness, dumping and regulatory pressure, which he said have pushed parts of European industry to the brink.
-Recent talks with industry leaders "were a cold shower," according to De Wever, describing the situation of European industry as "simply dramatic".
+During his closing statement of the summit, De Wever focused on energy prices, competitiveness, dumping and regulatory pressure, which he said had pushed parts of European industry to the brink.
+Recent talks with industry leaders "were a cold shower", according to De Wever, who described the situation of European industry as "simply dramatic".

 "If Europe wants to matter in the world, our industry must first matter to Europe"

-Flemish minister-president Matthias Diependaele struck a similar tone at the summit.
-In his address to industry leaders, he said European prosperity is "under severe pressure".
-"It is an uncomfortable truth that a comfortable future for us, our children and grandchildren is no longer a certainty," Diependaele said.
+Flemish minister president Matthias Diependaele struck a similar tone at the summit.
+In his address to industry leaders, he said European prosperity was "under severe pressure".
+"It is an uncomfortable truth that a comfortable future for us, our children and grandchildren is no longer a certainty," he said.

 According to Diependaele, the challenges stem from Europe's declining competitiveness.
 "Our industry is the engine of our prosperity, and that engine is starting to falter."
 He pointed to growing uncertainty among business leaders, with investments being postponed or cancelled, often in decarbonisation and innovation.

 EU leaders will have to assuage the industry's concerns in Alden Biesen tomorrow.
-The castle domain in Limburg, Flanders, will host EU leaders for an informal retreat focused on competitiveness.
+The castle domain in Limburg will host EU leaders for an informal retreat focused on competitiveness.
 Mario Draghi, who guided the eurozone through the financial crisis as European Central Bank president, will also be present.

 #FlandersNewsService | © BELGA PHOTO JONAS ROOSENS